Our nationally-ranked cancer experts aren't just on our team. They're on yours. We're here for you during your treatment and long after. Learn More>

 - Family history of prostate or breast cancer

 - Mutations in a portion of the DNA called the BRCA 1 or 2 genes

 - Diets high in red meat and fatty foods; low in fruits and vegetables

 Prostate Cancer Screenings

-Screening is important because prostate cancer shows no symptoms in its earliest stages.
-The American Cancer Society recommends that men who have one or more high risk factors discuss prostate cancer screening with their doctor.
-Screenings include a blood test for prostate specific antigen (PSA), testosterone and cholesterol and a digital rectal exam.
+Prostate cancer screening is important because often, early stage prostate cancer does not show any symptoms.
+The American Cancer Society recommends that men who have one or more prostate cancer risk factors discuss prostate cancer screening with their doctor or urologist.
+Prostate cancer screenings include a blood test for prostate specific antigen (PSA), testosterone and cholesterol and digital rectal exam.